Mongol incursions in the Holy Roman Empire: Austria

+The Tewkesbury Annals and the Chronique rimée of Philippe Mouskès report a victory over the Mongols by Duke Otto II of Bavaria, which nonetheless probably involved no more than a Mongol raiding party.
 In May 1241, with the Mongol still threat on his doorstep, Duke Otto of Bavaria expelled the Papal legate Albert von Behaim from Bavaria in an act of solidarity with Conrad IV and Frederick II amidst their conflict with the Papacy.
 In late May, Bishop Conrad of Freising wrote to Henry of Constance about the Mongol threat in the Danube valley.
 He reported that Wenceslaus was avoiding battle with the Mongols because he had been advised to do so by the king of Hungary.

 A Mongol army entered western Hungary, eastern Austria and southern Moravia again in late December 1241, as recorded in a letter dated 4 January 1242 from a Benedictine abbot in Vienna, quoted by Matthew of Paris.